DevilMedlar/python-recall-training/rules.md

 The Senpai SHOULD calculate an approximate correctness percentage from the graded unit's objective requirements whenever that can be done fairly.

+Rule 25 governs materially unverified grading criteria.
+A provisional or not-fully-verifiable result does not receive a final performance-tier outcome until the grade can be finalized.

 For a repairable graded attempt, determine:

 1. Daddy's actual grade.